 Bullfighting is deeply rooted within global historic traditions.
 But today, local public opinion leans against the tradition.
 Though the site includes information for tourists interested in attending the events, TripSavvy trusts its readers to make their own decisions on the ethics of bullfighting as an attraction.

 You can find everything in Madrid—and that includes bullfighting.
-Despite most people's impression of bullfighting as being unique to the whitewashed villages of Andalusia and Costa Blanca, Madrid is a great place to see a bullfight.
+Madrid and Andalusia are the dual epicenters of bullfighting in Spain.
+Despite most people's impression of bullfighting as being unique to the whitewashed villages of Andalusia and Costa Blanca, Madrid is a great place to see a bullfight in Spain.
+The city attracts fewer tourists and more real aficionados than some of the bullfights in Andalusia.
 Read on for more information about watching bullfighting in Madrid.

-Bullfights are every Sunday (during the season) at 7 p.m. from mid-May (during the San Isidro festival) until October.
-There is no bullfighting Madrid outside the season.
+Bullfights are scheduled every Sunday (during the season) at 7 p.m. from mid-May (during the San Isidro festival) until October.
+There is no bullfighting in Madrid outside the season.

-Where Can I Buy Tickets to See a Bullfight in Madrid?
+Where to Buy Tickets to See a Bullfight in Madrid